benfjohnson/developer-dot/avatax/dev-guide/getting-started-with-avatax/configure-your-avatax-account.md

 If you are building a connector that links up to AvaTax, you don't have to do any work to setup a company.
 Your customers will log onto AvaTax and follow the company setup steps themselves.
 No work necessary!

-To continue with this developer guide, let's set up a test company right now for our developer guide test cases.
+To continue with this developer guide, let's set up a test company right now.
 This company will allow us to finish all the test cases within the AvaTax Developer Guide using a company with a known tax profile.

-Let's take a look at a sample <a href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Companies/CompanyInitialize/">CompanyInitialize API</a> call:
+To set up a company quickly, AvaTax provides the <a href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Companies/CompanyInitialize/">CompanyInitialize API</a> call, which does most of the work:

 <div class="dev-guide-test" id="test1">
-<div class="dev-guide-test-heading">Test Case - 1.4.1 </div>
+<div class="dev-guide-test-heading">Test Case 1.4.1 - Configure a Company</div>
 <div class="dev-guide-test-content">
 <h4>Setup</h4>
 Call <a class="dev-guide-liink" href="/api-reference/avatax/rest/v2/methods/Companies/CompanyInitialize/">CompanyInitialize</a> with these values:
 <ul class="dev-guide-list">
     <li>Name: Developer Guide Company</li>
     <li>CompanyCode: DEVGUIDE</li>
+    <li>Taxpayer ID number: 12-3456789</li>
     <li>Address:
         <ul class="dev-guide-list">
-            <li>123 Main Street</li>
+            <li>2000 Main Street</li>
-            <li>Irvine, CA 92615</li>
+            <li>Irvine, CA 92614</li>
         </ul>
     </li>
     <li>Contact: